richmartin1169/pico-dht22-pio/README.md

 Also add *pico_generate_pio_header* (see dht22/CMakeLists.txt)

 ### Using the dht22 code as a standalone separate library
-As supplied, the folder structure places the dht22.c, dht22.h and dht22.pio into a separate dht22 folder The CMakeLists.txt in this directory builds this separate code as a standalone library, the parent folder is a simple example of usage, and this folder contains its own CMakeLists.txt that pulls in the separately built dht22 library.
+As supplied, the folder structure places the dht22.c, dht22.h and dht22.pio into a separate dht22 folder.
+The CMakeLists.txt in this directory builds this separate code as a standalone library, the parent folder is a simple example of usage, and this folder contains its own CMakeLists.txt that pulls in the separately built dht22 library and builds everything outside the source tree.

 ## Design notes
-For an overview of how the dht22 library works see the generated doxygen information in html/ that describes the design in more detail.
+For an overview of how the dht22 library works see file dht22/dht22.h, it describes the design in some detail.
-This documentation is generated from dht22/dht22.h
+The generated doxygen information in html/ is mostly generated from dht22/dht22.h

 File dht22/dht22.pio also contains lots of comments about how the program works against the expected data stream from the dht22 sensor.
-In addition there's a section there that shows timing decisions made.
+In addition there's a section there that details how certain timing decisions were made.